yugabyte/yugabyte-db/docs/content/api/cql/ddl_create_table.md

 ---
 title: CREATE TABLE
-summary: Create a new table in a keyspace.
+summary: Create a new table in a keyspace
-toc: false
+weight: 124
 ---

 ## Synopsis